Psionic-labs/Agent-Casuality/docs/implementation-plan.md

 tasks instead of buried in chat history.

 - **You:** phases 1 through 3.
-Capture, the graph, state reconstruction, the structural slice.
+Capture, the graph, state reconstruction, the structural slice, plus the Phase 2.5 decision contract.
 This is the correctness core, and it's also the API contract everyone else builds against.
 - **AI guy:** phase 5, plus the benchmark.
 Minimal slicing, interaction testing, counterfactual replay, and defining what the five benchmark scenarios actually measure.
+- **Post-MVP adapter owner:** the runtime adapter/plugin track starts after Phase 3.
+It may run in parallel with Phases 4 and 5, but it must consume the common event contract rather than add vendor-specific logic to the core SDK.
 - **Frontend guy:** the visualization track, which runs in parallel to all of the above starting from day one, against the fixture, then against your real API once it exists.